“Dom Coyote knocks my socks off! With a voice like a fallen angel, he takes us to heaven and hell.” Emma Rice

 His eagerly anticipated new solo show, We Can Time Travel, is currently in development and will tour in the spring of 2018

-Dom is a long time collaborator with Kneehigh Theatre and will be performing in their new show The Tin Drum, in 2017.
+Dom is a long time collaborator with Kneehigh Theatre and just finished performing in their highly acclaimed new show, The Tin Drum.
 He is also a well established composer and performer with companies such as The National Theatre, Royal Shakespeare Company, West Yorkshire Playhouse, Cirque Bijou, Battersea Arts Centre, British Council, Manchester Royal Exchange and Art Angel.

 Dom started out as a member of the National Youth Theatre, where he formed Hip-Hop group Arkane, releasing two albums, Civility and Handstyles.
 Dom continued to develop his interest in Hip-Hop at Dartington College Of Arts (2003 – 2006), studying links between free-styling and shamanism – improvisation continues to play a major part in Dom’s work.